IBM/graph-db-insights/README.md

     panel.
 Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.

-For this Notebook, to run every cell one by one is recommended so as to understand the flow of the notebook and also to comprehend  the operation performed by each cell on orientDB better.
+For this Notebook, to run every cell one by one is recommended so as to understand the flow of the notebook and also to comprehend  the operation performed by each cell on OrientDB better.

 ## 8. Analyze the results

-The notebook uses two use cases to demonstrate how to get insights from the orientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7`.
+The notebook uses two use cases to demonstrate how to get insights from the OrientDB like `the most mentioned movie` and the `clustering of the movies with IMDb rating greater than 7`.
 Each insight has its own function in the notebook.
 Check the cell `Core Functions` in notebook, you will find the functions for the same.
 Call those functions to get the results.
 The following image shows the functions and its results.

 ![](doc/source/images/most_mentioned_notebook.png)

-OrientDB also provides an interactive dashboard orientDB studio for visualization of the graph and to view the results of the queries.
-You can run the queries in the browse section of the orientDB studio to get the desired insights or to create the node and Edges.
-The same two queries which the notebook uses i.e. `to get the most mentioned movie and the clustering of the movies with IMDb rating greater than 7` can be executed in the browse section of the OrientDB to analyze the results, check the screenshot of the orientdb Studio below for the same.
+OrientDB also provides an interactive dashboard OrientDB studio for visualization of the graph and to view the results of the queries.
+You can run the queries in the browse section of the OrientDB studio to get the desired insights or to create the node and Edges.
+The same two queries which the notebook uses i.e. `to get the most mentioned movie and the clustering of the movies with IMDb rating greater than 7` can be executed in the browse section of the OrientDB to analyze the results, check the screenshot of the OrientDB Studio below for the same.
 The results of the query executed are available in the form of table and JSON.
 And the results can also be downloaded as CSV for further analysis.

 #### * run the Query to `cluster the movies with IMDb rating greater than 7` and view the results in table format